itchief/feedback-form/feedback/phpmailer/SECURITY.md

 # Security notices relating to PHPMailer

-Please disclose any vulnerabilities found responsibly - report any security problems found to the maintainers privately.
+Please disclose any security issues or vulnerabilities found through [Tidelift's coordinated disclosure system](https://tidelift.com/security) or to the maintainers privately.

+PHPMailer versions 6.1.5 and earlier contain an output escaping bug that occurs in `Content-Type` and `Content-Disposition` when filenames passed into `addAttachment` and other methods that accept attachment names contain double quote characters, in contravention of RFC822 3.4.1.
+No specific vulnerability has been found relating to this, but it could allow file attachments to bypass attachment filters that are based on matching filename extensions.
+Recorded as [CVE-2020-13625](https://web.nvd.nist.gov/view/vuln/detail?vulnId=CVE-2020-13625).
+Reported by Elar Lang of Clarified Security.

 PHPMailer versions prior to 6.0.6 and 5.2.27 are vulnerable to an object injection attack by passing `phar://` paths into `addAttachment()` and other functions that may receive unfiltered local paths, possibly leading to RCE.
 Recorded as [CVE-2018-19296](https://web.nvd.nist.gov/view/vuln/detail?vulnId=CVE-2018-19296).
 See [this article](https://knasmueller.net/5-answers-about-php-phar-exploitation) for more info on this type of vulnerability.
 Mitigated by blocking the use of paths containing URL-protocol style prefixes such as `phar://`.
 Reported by Sehun Oh of cyberone.kr.